ObjSer/objser-js/README.md

 - Properties beginning with `__objser_` should not be used, to avoid conflict with the implementation
 - Objects must not contain functions
-- Nil, floating point numbers, and data are not implemented.
+- Floating point numbers and data are not implemented.